KadeaAcademy/contineous-integration-test/quality-assurance-notes.md

 ## 1. Static Testing

-Our goal is to have a standard configuration for static testing (lint, formating, and automated testing) setup that validates our project when we are coding (displays & warn us of errors) and runs as a validation step before each commit.
+Our goal is to have a standard configuration for static testing (lint, formating, and automated testing) that validates our project when we are coding (displays, warn us of errors and suggests fixes) and runs as a validation step before each commit.

 The same validation configuration will be run in our [Continuous Integration pipeline](##-3.-contineous-integration).